Skip to content

 How Managers Can Reduce Stress in the Workplace

 The best way to reduce employee stress at work is to act fast.
-React fast to any signs or signals that your employee is suffering from work-related stress.
-The best way to start is with a conversation, and this is why it’s so important to regularly check in on your employees and their wellbeing.
-You can check out this Stress Talking ToolKit by HSE to help you approach the conversation the best you can.
+React quickly to any signs or signals that your employee suffers from work-related stress.
+The best way to start is with a conversation, which is why it’s so important to check in on your employees and their wellbeing regularly.
+You can check out this Stress Talking ToolKit by HSE to help you approach the conversation best.

 To encourage a healthy and inclusive company culture, it’s important to promote mental health awareness at work and focus on any policies that you can put into place to support this.